mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 Thus, from your local machine, you can type `ddev exec bin/console cache:clear --env=dev` or `ddev exec bin/console mautic:campaigns:update` to get the same results as if you first connected to the container with SSH and then ran them directly.

+### Using DDEV with HTTPS
+You can run your local Mautic installation over HTTPS by generating a locally-trusted development certificate for your local machine and then pushing it to ddev-global-cache.
+This is done by the mkcert package.

+First install mkcert - it is available for Linux, MacOS and Windows as described [on the GitHub page][mkcert].

+After installing mkcert, simply run `mkcert -install` to create and save a certificate for your local machine.
+If your browser is open, you may need to restart it for the changes to take effect.

+That's it!
+Next time you start your DDEV with `ddev start`, the certificate should automatically get pushed to ddev-global-cache, and you should be able to access your local Mautic installation by visiting https://mautic.ddev.site

 ### Using Xdebug
 You can use